hzeller/rpi-rgb-led-matrix/README.md

 chain (with no else in parallel) with a chain length of 1.

 The `RGBMatrix` class constructor has parameters for number of rows, chain-length and number of parallel.
-For the demo programs, there are command line options for that: `-r` gives rows, `-c` the chain-length and `-P` the number of parallel chains.
+For the demo programs and the image view, there are command line options for that: `-r` gives rows, `-c` the chain-length and `-P` the number of parallel chains.

 The coordinate system starts at (0,0) at the top of the first parallel chain, furthest away from the Pi.
 The following picture gives an overview of various